 Tips to Picking An Online Casino in New Zealand

 The first thing to realize before we get started is there are no actual online casinos in New Zealand.
 There are 6 brick and mortar casinos spread throughout New Zealand and the government thinks that is plenty.
 Besides the casinos, there are horse racing, lotto, and poker.
-It is estimated that 80 percent of New Zealanders gamble in some form, and it is a sure bet that a substantial amount of the bet online.
+It is estimated that 80 percent of New Zealanders gamble in some form, and it is a sure bet that a substantial amount of them use online casinos.
 While New Zealand might have strict laws on regulating casinos, both brick and mortar within the country, the laws make it clear that as long as a New Zealander is of age, they are perfectly free to gamble at online casinos not based in New Zealand.
 They can deposit money to gamble, and they can withdraw money from winnings.
 And incidentally, winnings at an off-shore casino are not taxable.

 So how do New Zealanders pick an honest, reliable casino?